jraleman/cv/index.md

 > - Completed codebase conversion to React Native with feature parity.

-> - Recruited, trained and provided mentorship to team members in technical areas and monitored their performance.

 > - Defined the strategy of how the project would be implemented (documentation, technology, etc).

-> - Redesigned UI/UX to improve the usage of the mobile application.
+> - Led the development of a React Native telemedicine app adopted by 5000+ patients, increasing virtual consultation bookings by 60% within the first six months.

+> - Implemented HIPAA-compliant security features, reducing data breach risks by 70% and passing all security audits on the first attempt.

+> - Integrated real-time video and chat functionality, increasing patient-doctor engagement by 35% and contributing to a $250k annual revenue growth.

+> - Recruited, trained and provided mentorship to a team of 3 developers, improving code quality and reducing bugs by 50%, which accelerated release cycles by 30%.

-> - Implemented an asynchronous wrapper for API calls for POST, PUT, DELETE and GET methods using isomorphic fetch library.
+> - Implemented an asynchronous wrapper for API calls for POST, PUT, DELETE and GET methods.

-> - Integrated native phone calling, and developed the incoming and outgoing call screens for the video chat between health care providers and users.

 > - Responsible for design and development of various react-native components such as tab bars, autocomplete address field, image picker, date picker, sign-in/out features, profile management, social media integration, and navigation using react-router.

 > - Implementation of push notifications to notify doctors of updates on appointments.

-### Founder and Enterprise Architect {#scarletbytes_2016}
+### Founder | Web Enterprise Architect {#scarletbytes_2016}

 <!--
     Report to: Myself